javaf/extra-javascript-todo/README.md

 issues with object:
 - incorrectly includes fields not to be included in enumerable case
 - includes more functions than it should causing unexpected behavior.
+- fast access fields is a functionality that could be implemented in function